 - Meningococcal B vaccine is provided free for people of all ages with specified medical conditions

 For further information on available vaccines, speak with your healthcare professional.

 Depending on where you travel, your healthcare professional may recommend a meningococcal vaccine to protect you from the disease.
 Some areas that have high levels of meningococcal disease include sub-Saharan Africa.
 Saudia Arabia also requires all participants in the annual Hajj and Umrah pilgrimage to show proof of meningococcal vaccination.

 No, meningococcal disease can affect people of all ages.

-However, those at most risk include infants and young children, particularly those under 2 years of age due to their less mature immune system and tendancy to put things in their mouth and share food, drink and toys), as well as teenagers and young adults from 15-24 years of age, due to the socially interactive lifestyle they tend to lead.
+However, those at most risk include infants and young children, particularly those under 2 years of age, (due to their less mature immune system and tendancy to put things in their mouth and share food, drink and toys), as well as teenagers and young adults, especially 15-19 years of age, due to the socially interactive lifestyle they tend to lead.

 Sources & Citations

 9. Australian Government, Department of Health.
 National Immunisation Program Schedule.
-Available at: https://beta.health.gov.au/resources/publications/national-immunisation-program-schedule#national-immunisation-program-schedule-from-1-july-2020 (accessed December 2021).
+Available at: https://www.health.gov.au/health-topics/immunisation/immunisation-throughout-life/national-immunisation-program-schedule#national-immunisation-program-schedule-from-1-july-2020 (accessed December 2021).

 10. Aust.
 Govt.
 Dept Health.
 Australian Meningococcal Surveillance Programme Annual Report, 2020.
 Commun Dis Intell (2018) 2021;45.
 Available at https://doi.org/10.33321/cdi.2021.45.46 Accessed January 2022